datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast05-Time-Series-Raster.md

 3. Compare RGB imagery with NDVI data to understand strange values in the NDVI.

 ##NDVI data
-The rasters that we will work with, located in the source folder (`Landsat_NDVI\HARV\ndvi`), is the Normalized Difference Vegetation Index (NDVI).
-NDVI is a quantitative index of greenness ranging from 0-1 where 0 is the least amount of greenness and 1 is maximum greenness following the index.
+The rasters we will use in this lesson, located in the (`Landsat_NDVI\HARV\ndvi`) directory, are Normalized Difference Vegetation Index (NDVI) data.
+NDVI is a quantitative index of greenness ranging from 0-1 where 0 represents minimal or no greenness and 1 represents maximum greenness.

 NDVI is often used for a quantative measure of vegetation health, cover and vegetation phenology (life cycle stage) over large areas.
-The NDVI data is a derived single band product saved as a GeoTIFF for different times of the year.
+The NDVI data is a Landsat derived single band product saved as a GeoTIFF for different times of the year.

 <figure>
  <a href="http://earthobservatory.nasa.gov/Features/MeasuringVegetation/Images/ndvi_example.jpg"><img src="http://earthobservatory.nasa.gov/Features/MeasuringVegetation/Images/ndvi_example.jpg"></a>